Updated January 2021

 Memory Map Help: Opens the Windows Help applet for the product

-3D World: Turns the flat map into a 3D world – showing the way the world looks.
-Opens in a new window and is very cool (covered in a later part of this guide)
+3D World: Turns the flat map into a 3D world, showing the way the world looks.
+Opens in a new window and is very cool.
+More details about this later.

-Mark: Allows you to add a new Mark (also called Waypoints) – more later
+Mark: Allows you to add a new Mark (also called a Waypoint) and drops the Mark where you next click the map.

-Lock onto GPS: Only works if you have a GPS attached to your PC.
+Lock onto GPS: Only works if you have a GPS attached to your PC or laptop.

 Mark Position: Only works if you have a GPS attached to your PC.